 The difference between the actual investment amount and the leveraged amount would be loaned to the investor by the broker.

 Advantage of Leverage:

 An investor has more capital at his disposal to potentially generate a bigger ROI (Return on Investment).
-That’s because an investor can keep all profits generated from trading with leveraged funds (minus fees and commissions of course).
+That’s because an investor can keep all profits generated from trading with leveraged funds (minus fees, commissions, and/or profits shared of course).

 Disadvantage of Leverage:

 The additional funds borrowed over and above the initial investment become a liability and increases risk.
 Should an investor lose a trade, he is responsible for the total amount of money he borrowed from the company during that trade.
-Borrowed funds must usually be repaid withing 24 hours.
+Borrowed funds usually must be repaid within 24 hours.

 What Is a Margin Call?